 If we fall short of our 99.99% uptime guarantee, we’ll refund you 100 times the amount your workspace paid during the period Slack was down in the form of “Service Credits”.
 When you reach your renewal date, or if you add new members, we’ll first draw from your credit balance before charging you.

 Note: "Service credits" can’t be exchanged for cash.
 They’re capped at a maximum of 30 days of paid service, and only expire if you downgrade to the free plan.

 A note about performance issues

-- That resulted from any actions or inactions of you or any third party
+Issues that resulted from any actions or inaction by you or a third-party

-- That resulted from your equipment and/or third party equipment (not within the primary control of Slack)
+Issues that resulted from your equipment and/or third-party equipment (not within the primary control of Slack)

-- Arising from our suspension and termination of your right to use Slack in accordance with the Slack Terms of Service.
+Issues that arise from our suspension or termination of your right to use Slack in accordance with our Terms of Service.

 1. We purposely made our commitment to the ‘fourth 9’, viz.
 99.99% uptime guarantee in contrast to the typical SLAs which tend to offer 99.90%.
 We believe that extra availability makes a difference: the ‘fourth 9’ is important when your team relies on Slack every day.
 You need Slack at least 9,999 out of every 10,000 minutes.

 2. This means that the service credits added to your account may not match your exact experience: when only a small minority of workspaces are affected, the downtime will average to a lower number and you may receive less than you expected.
 On the other hand, it also means you’ll receive credits for significant outages even if your workspace felt no impact.
 If you feel like a particular case was not handled correctly, don’t hesitate to contact us: we aim to please.

 Thanks so much for your feedback!

 Thanks for your feedback.

 If you’d like a member of our support team to respond to you, please send a note to firstname.lastname@example.org.

 Oops!
 We're having trouble.
 Please try again later!